M Idioms

 murder on (something)

-- very destructive or harmful to something
+- to be very destructive or harmful to something

 My new shoes are murder on my feet.